Hebrews Chapter Eleven

 The first three examples concerned people before the flood of judgment.
 Now, we shift to faith in the post-flood era and it begins with Abraham.
 Through Abraham, we see that true faith leads to obedience as he heard God tell him to go to an unknown place and he did so.
 There, he lived like a stranger in the land but held onto the promise that God was going to give him the land.
 This is much like our walk of faith as Christians where we are called to live as strangers on this earth.
 We are looking forward to the new heaven and the new earth that is to come just as Abraham was looking forward to ownership of the promised land.

-By faith Abraham, even though he was past age - and Sarah herself was barren - was enabled to become a father because he considered him faithful who had made the promise.
-And so from this one man, and he as good as dead, came descendants as numerous as the stars in the sky and as countless as the sand on the seashore.
+By trusting, he received potency to father a child, even when he was past the age for it, as was Sarah herself; because he regarded the One who had made the promise as trustworthy.
+Therefore this one man, who was virtually dead, fathered descendants as numerous as the stars in the sky, and as countless as the grains of the sand on the seashore.

 The case for faith is based on the character of God.
 God is faithful meaning He does not go back on promises that He makes.
 Abraham believed that and was enabled to have children in his old age.